 This course is designed to introduce students to a broad range of the counselling theories and their subsequent application to a variety of addictions.
-(Prerequisites: PSY100 and SOC100) S SCIENCE (SCI) SCI050 Integrated Science (F) 3 hours/non-credit This course provides basic science skills at the pre-college level in Riology Chemistry and Physics It is intended to provide a
+(Prerequisites: PSY100 and SOC100)

+SCIENCE (SCI)

+SCI050 Integrated Science (F)

 This course provides basic science skills at the pre-college level in Biology, Chemistry and Physics.
 It is intended to provide a foundation for further studies in college-level science.
 Areas of study in Biology include classifications of living organisms, cells, energy and respiration, plants and photosynthesis, sexual and asexual reproduction and an introduction to DNA.
 In Chemistry, topics include atoms, molecules, chemical equations, empirical formula and moles.
 In Physics, students will focus on matter and energy, the solar system and electricity and magnetism.
 Laboratory exercises are designed to reinforce class lectures as well as to develop basic laboratory skills.
 (Prerequisite: High School Certificate Level B Pass or CXC Basic Pass in Integrated Science or Biology or Chemistry or Physics)